Dear Campaign Advocate,

 The U.S. Department of Transportation (USDOT) announced a third round of the highly popular Transportation Investment Generating Economic Recovery (TIGER) program.
 As with TIGER and TIGER II, we encourage you to apply for TIGER III funding to realize some of the aims of your Campaign for Active Transportation case statements, or other active transportation goals.

 On Monday, July 18, USDOT held a seminar on "How to Compete for a USDOT TIGER Grant," which is now available for viewing online.
 This highly informative session addresses a wealth of questions about the TIGER III application process, and is a must-view for potential applicants.

 The pre-application process will be open on or before August 22, with pre-applications due October 3 (for more, see Question 3 of the TIGER III FAQ).

 A few weeks ago, we notified you of the impending deadline for submission of a letter of intent (LOI) for the new Community Transformation Grant (CTG) program through the Centers for Disease Control and Prevention.
 Hopefully, many of you submitted LOIs.
 Even if you did not submit an LOI, another agency or organization in your region may have done so.

-Please let us know if you are aware of any submissions from your community.
+Please let us know if you are aware or learn of any submissions from your community.